It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 Price: Around $17

-This brand provides a safe, nontoxic, vegetable natural hair dye for all people who are allergic to chemical dyes, and provides excellent gray coverage.
-It proudly states it never uses ammonia, peroxide, synthetic dyes, PPD or metallic salt.
+This brand provides a safe, nontoxic, vegetable natural hair dye for all people who are allergic to chemical dyes, and provides excellent grey coverage.
+They proudly state they never uses ammonia, peroxide, synthetic dyes, PPD or metallic salt.

 Price: Around $10